mctrl-io/mctrl/README.md

 ---

-Fox and Raven's Mission Logs
+Fox and Raven's MetaMission Logs

 -

-Slab City: Builder's Paradise, Hell on Your Body

-(Get this published.)

--
+MetaMission Log
+Earth Date: 2022-10-2

 The Story of Fox and Raven (Founders)